-A major in Sociology and Anthropology provides an excellent opportunity to develop knowledge and skills valued in a wide range of career possibilities in the private or public sectors.
-It also provides excellent preparation for graduate study in anthropology, sociology, social work, law, criminology, counseling, or public policy.
-Further, the major is a rewarding end in itself, providing students with valuable experiences for their intellectual growth.
+A major in Sociology and Anthropology develops knowledge and skills valued in a wide range of career possibilities in the private or public sectors.
+It also provides excellent preparation for graduate study in anthropology, sociology, social work, public health, law, criminology, counseling, or public policy.
+Furthermore, the major is a rewarding end in itself, providing students with valuable experiences for their intellectual growth.